-LIBOR-based interest rate swaps carry certain risks See "COUNTY INDEBTEDNESS AND DEBT LIMITATIONS - Debt Service Requirements" and "COUNTY FINANCIAL MANAGEMENT - Swap Policy" herein.
+LIBOR-based interest rate swaps carry certain risks.
+See "COUNTY INDEBTEDNESS AND DEBT LIMITATIONS - Debt Service Requirements" and "COUNTY GOVERNMENT AND FINANCIAL MANAGEMENT - County Financial Management - Swap Policy" herein.
 The Stabilization Agreement permits the County to offset any net increases in payments to swap counterparties against any payments it makes to NHCC.
-Accordingly, NHCC bears the exposure for swaps that do not perform as expected and benefits in the event the swaps out-perform expectations.
+Accordingly, NHCC bears the exposure for swaps that under-perform expectations and benefits in the event the swaps out-perform expectations.
 The County and NHCC took steps in the Series 2004 Bonds to mitigate these risks, which the County and NHCC monitor regularly.